 Kaidus relaxed himself and pushed his body into the earth along with the pull of the other mage’s magic.
 Easily breaking the earth binding spell, he shot into the earth as Headmaster Nylen would have, dodging the three attacks.

 He willed his mana to burst outward, and the earth gave in to his command.
-The ground rippled, and in quick successions the ripples erupted into spikes, impaling anyone who were unprepared.
+The ground rippled and in quick successions, the ripples erupted into spikes, impaling anyone who was unprepared.

 With earth magic, he elevated himself back up above ground.